AdobeDocs/analytics.en/help/analyze/analysis-workspace/new-features-in-analysis-workspace.md

   </tr>
   <tr>
    <td colname="col1"> <p><b> <a href="/help/analyze/analysis-workspace/analysis-workspace-features.md#section_253EA04E067F4A29A8B54CE2B7631086"  > Intra-linking (Quick-visualize links) </a></b> </p> </td>
    <td colname="col2"> <p><b>Intra-linking</b> lets you link down to specific panels and visualizations within a project from a text box, such as to create a project table of contents.
 You can share these links like you share a project link, to direct someone to a specific visualization or panel within a project.
-New right-click options called "Get Panel Link" and “Get Visualization Link” have been added. </p> </td>
+New right-click options called "Get Panel Link" and "Get Visualization Link" have been added. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p><b> <a href="/help/analyze/analysis-workspace/visualizations/freeform-analysis-visualizations.md#section_94F1988CB4B9434BA1D9C6034062C3DE"  > Legend Label Editing </a></b> </p> </td>
    <td colname="col2"> <p>Lets you rename series names in visualization legends (Fallout, Area, Area Stacked, Bar, Bar Stacked, Donut, Histogram, Horizontal Bar, Horizontal Bar Stacked, Line, Scatter, and Venn) to help you make visuals more consumable. </p> <p>Legend editing <b>does not</b> apply to: Treemap, Bullet, Summary Change or Number, Text, Freeform, Histogram, Cohort or Flow visualizations. </p> </td>
   </tr>
   <tr>
-   <td colname="col1"> <p><b> <a href="/help/analyze/analysis-workspace/visualizations/t-sync-visualization.md"  > Updates to “Manage Data Sources” </a></b> </p> </td>
+   <td colname="col1"> <p><b> <a href="/help/analyze/analysis-workspace/visualizations/t-sync-visualization.md"  > Updates to "Manage Data Sources" </a></b> </p> </td>
-   <td colname="col2"> <p>We’ve redeveloped how data sources (powering the visualizations) are managed.
+   <td colname="col2"> <p>We've redeveloped how data sources (powering the visualizations) are managed.
 There are no longer separate, hidden tables when you lock your data source to a table. </p> <p>Instead, we will keep the visual tied to the table you created it from.
 This will also resolve a bug with live-linked tables, where you change the granularity and then it reverts to the old granularity on the next project load. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p><b> <a href="/help/analyze/analysis-workspace/virtual-analyst/contribution-analysis/run-contribution-analysis.md"  > Ability to highlight a specific anomaly </a></b> </p> </td>
    <td colname="col2"> <p>We now highlight the anomaly with a blue dot within contribution analysis and the intelligent alert projects linked to it.
 This provides a clearer indication of the anomaly being analyzed. </p> </td>
   </tr>
   <tr>
-   <td colname="col1"> <p><b>‘Get Project Link’ for Experience Cloud logins</b> </p> </td>
+   <td colname="col1"> <p><b>‘Get Project Link' for Experience Cloud logins</b> </p> </td>
    <td colname="col2"> <p>Previously, if you logged in with your Experience Cloud credentials and navigated to Analytics, you could not use the <span class="ignoretag"> <span class="uicontrol"> Share </span>  &gt; <span class="uicontrol"> Get Project Link </span> </span> feature.
-We’ve fixed this issue.
+We've fixed this issue.
 You still have to save the project before this option becomes clickable. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p><b> <a href="/help/analyze/analysis-workspace/curate-share/schedule-projects.md"  > 'Expired Projects' filter in Scheduled Projects manager </a></b> </p> </td>